 Create different segments for at-risk customers depending on their CLV and approach them with targeted campaigns to arrest churn.

-With such micro-segmentation strategies, you can invest more resources to retain high CLV customers.
+With these micro-segmentation strategies, you can invest more resources to retain high CLV customers.

-For example, Myntra offers personalized discounts (based on users’ behavior) to re-engages its at-risk customers.
+For example, Myntra offers personalized discounts (based on users’ behavior) to re-engage its at-risk customers.

 With Netcore and Amplitude integration, you can feed Amplitude’s advanced customer data analytics into Netcore to create campaigns that target at-risk customers.